c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_longread_dnaseq.rst

 :bdg-primary:`Version` |genpipes_version|

-.. dropdown:: :material-outlined:`notifications_active;2em` v6.0.0 Update!
+.. dropdown:: :material-outlined:`notifications_active;2em` New!
    :color: success
    :open:

    The **GenPipes v6.x** release introduces the new Long Read DNA Sequencing Pipeline.
 It supports two protocols, Nanopore and Revio.

    .. _ref_docs_gp_nanopore:

    .. note::

          The Nanopore protocol offers the same sequencing pipeline that was earlier available as the Nanopore sequencing pipeline in the previous GenPipes releases (v5.x or older).

 .. tab-set::